 A subdomain is often used to test a version of a website.
 These sites can then be used to try out new plugins or experiment with new updates before they’re published.
 Subdomains are also popularly used to separate mobile versions of a website (m.etsy.com), location-specific websites (usa.website.com) and subsections of a website (blog.website.com).

-Another popular way to use a subdomain is to create an eCommerce business by using subdomains such as store, shop, boutique, tienda, etc. An eCommerce site often requires additional features such as the facilitation of financial transactions, so it makes sense to create these sites on different subdomains.
+Another popular way to use a subdomain is to create an eCommerce business by using subdomains such as store, shop, boutique, tienda, etc. An eCommerce site typically requires additional features, such as the facilitation of financial transactions, so it makes sense to create these sites on different subdomains.

-The most common subdomain is www followed by variations such as ww1, ww38, etc. Among the subdomains that use complete words blog, shop, store, work and job are popular, but literally anything can be a subdomain, for example in our data we also see covid, discuss or gifts.
+The most common subdomain is www, followed by variations such as ww1, ww38, etc. Among the subdomains that use complete words, blog, shop, store, work and job are the most popular.
+But literally anything can be a subdomain, for example in our data we also see covid, discuss or gifts.

 Top-level domains (TLDs) are the letters that you type after the domain name.
-Among TLDs we can further distinguish between generic TLDs, for example, com, net, org, biz, info and country-top level domains such as ik, de, nl, cl, au and more.
-On top of these, over the years new generic TLDs have been added like xyz, travel, community as well as geo TLDs such as london, tirol, nyc (we wrote about city and new TLDs earlier).
+Among TLDs, we can further distinguish between generic TLDs, for example, .com, .net, .org, .biz, .info and country-top level domains such as .ik, .de, .nl, .cl, .au and more.
+On top of these, over the years new generic TLDs have been added like .xyz, travel, community as well as geographic TLDs such as .london, .tirol, .nyc (we wrote about city and new TLDs earlier).

-In our data focusing on currently active sites, we clearly see that by far the biggest TLD is .com (an abbreviation for commercial), but next we see a country top-level domain, namely .de followed by .net, .org, .uk, .cn and .ru.
+In our data focusing on currently active sites, we clearly see that by far the biggest TLD is .com (an abbreviation for commercial).
+But next we see the German country top-level domain, .de, followed by .net, .org, .uk, .cn and .ru.